» Department of Education

 Accreditation: The Teacher Education

-Program, accredited by the National Council for Accreditation of Teacher
+Program, accredited by the Council for the Accreditation of Educator Preparation

-Education (NCATE) and the North Carolina Department of Public Instruction
+(CAEP) and the North Carolina Department of Public Instruction (NCDPI),

 - Elementary Education (K-6):